arv020/DSC232R_WESAD_Project/README.md

 - **Feature Engineering:** While our final model integrated many of the features proposed in Milestone 3, feature engineering is inherently iterative, and there can most definitely be more promising varaibles and transformations to explore.

 All in all, throughout this project, we learned just how crucial data manipulation and transformation are to successful modeling.
 As seen in the variety of models we implemented, combining different types of data-sensor readings, survey responses, and self-reported questionnaires, consistently led to better performance.
-However, it wasn't just about including more data; it was equally important to find the right ways to represent and preprocess each data type so theyt could be effectively used by our machine learning models.
+However, it wasn't just about including more data; it was equally important to find the right ways to represent and preprocess each data type so they could be effectively used by our machine learning models.
 This process taught us that thoughtful data integration and preparation are just as important as model selection in achieving meaningful results.

 ## <u>**Statement of Collaboration** </u>